 Recalling that the attenuance is the fractional change in power, we can rewrite Eq.
 (1) as

 where the minus sign accounts for being negative, whereas all other quantities are positive.
 Assuming that the medium within the slab is uniform, so that is independent of , we can integrate Eq.
 2 from to , which corresponds respectively to powers and .
 This gives

 which can be rewritten as

-This equation gives the beam attenuation coeﬃcient in terms of the measureable incident and transmitted powers and the ﬁnite thickness of the slab.
+This equation gives the beam attenuation coeﬃcient in terms of the measurable incident and transmitted powers and the ﬁnite thickness of the slab.

 If there were no scattering, then the instrument design used to measure beam attenuation would give the absorption coeﬃcient .
 However, at least some scattering is always present in sea water, which requires modiﬁcation of the instrument design shown in Fig. 2.
 When measuring , any light lost from the beam because of scattering will be attributed to a loss of light due to absorption.
 Thus it is desirable that the detector collect as much scattered light as possible.
 Because most scattering is through small angles, a common instrument design is to use as large a detector as possible at the end of the measurement chamber to collect forward scattered light.
 Such an instrument is shown schematically in Fig. 3.

 In spite of the fundamental diﬃculties associated with the instrument designs of Figs. 2 and 3, the problems are not insurmountable and instruments based on these designs are commercially available.
-For example, the pioneering and widely used ac-9 instrument (and its later variants) uses these designs for measurement of and .
+For example, the pioneering and widely used ac-9 instrument (and its successor, the ac-s) uses these designs for measurement of and .
 In the ac-9, the detector for measurement of has an acceptance angle of about 1 deg, and the detector for measurement of has an acceptance angle of about 40 deg.